mgolsen/real_rate_depreciation/README.md

 - BEA_table_3_4ESI.xlsx (downloaded as an .xls file): Table 3.4ESI.
 Current-Cost Depreciation of Private Fixed Assets by Industry.
 Downloaded August 2021

 ## MATLAB details

+1. Project Overview
+This matlab script creates Figure 5 and 6 from the simulation.
+It is based on Farhi and Gourio (2019) which allows a change it settings as described in the paper.
+Their code is included but does not need to be run.

+2. File descriptions
+main_file.m: Everything is run from this file.
+It can (optionally) run FG and the main_file_OLG.
+It permits changing the settings from identifying beta_star and not setting work force equal to population, but our code has not been run with these settings main_file_OLG.m: This file is run through main_file.m.
+It simulates the model for various values of sigma and mu (the markup, both no markup and the estimated markup) and for each it calculates the derivatives of r* with respect to total depreciation.
+It stores these values for future plots brute_force and brute_force_constraint: These files are value functions for solving the model
+solve_beta: Solves for beta given the parameters of the model

+3./4.
+Dependencies / Setup instructions
+Standard matlab (Matlab 2023b)

+5. Execution
+Running the files: Run main_file.m.
+When this files folder is set to the current folder.

+6. Output description
+Expected filres: Figures in Paper_figures: Figure 5 and Figure 6.
+Additional figures contain various robustness checks and consistency checks